 If you know of a relevant reference for BIO, please let us know.

-Keywords: BIO, supplier, Potent, selective, GSK-3, inhibitors, inhibits, Glycogen, Synthase, Kinases, 3, Carbohydrate, Metabolism, stem, cells, 6BIO, Glycogen, Synthase, Kinase, 3, Tocris Bioscience
+Keywords: BIO, BIO supplier, Potent, selective, GSK-3, inhibitors, inhibits, Glycogen, Synthase, Kinases, 3, Carbohydrate, Metabolism, stem, cells, hematopoietic, haematopoietic, HSC, 6BIO, Kinase, Stem, Cell, Proliferation, Signaling, Non-selective, CDKs, Hematopoietic, Cells, 3194, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for BIO include: